Flagship Titles

 — Chris Roberts, director of Wing Commander III

-Wing Commander III's story placed Colonel Blair aboard the ageing carrier TCS Victory as the Terran Confederation faced what might be its final war against the Kilrathi Empire.
-The narrative was darker and more personal than its predecessors, structured around Blair's relationships with his crewmates and the impossible tactical choices of a war that the Confederation appeared to be losing.
-Player choices in dialogue sequences and mission outcomes shaped the narrative path through the campaign - whom Blair trusted, which characters survived, and which ending the player reached.
+Wing Commander III's story placed Colonel Blair aboard the ageing carrier TCS Victory as the Terran Confederation faced what appeared to be its final war against the Kilrathi Empire.
+The narrative was darker than its predecessors, structured around Blair's relationships with his crewmates and the tactical choices of a war the Confederation appeared to be losing.
+Player choices in dialogue sequences shaped the narrative path through the campaign - whom Blair trusted, which characters survived, which ending the player reached.
+The FMV format meant those choices played out with genuine performances rather than animated sprites, giving the branching narrative a dramatic weight the earlier games could only gesture toward.

 George Oldziey's adaptive musical score was among the most sophisticated audio implementations in 1994 games.
-Tracks transitioned dynamically between tense combat themes, dramatic orchestral passages, and quieter character-driven cues based on what was happening in the mission at any given moment.
-The system made Wing Commander III's audio feel responsive and cinematic rather than repetitively looped, and it set a standard for game music integration that the industry was still working toward years later.
+Tracks transitioned dynamically between tense combat themes, dramatic orchestral passages, and quieter character-driven cues based on what was happening in a mission at any given moment.
+The system made Wing Commander III's audio feel responsive rather than repetitively looped, and it set a standard for game music integration the industry was still working toward years later.

-Wing Commander III: Heart of the Tiger (1994) - the complete FMV cut, with the full Hollywood-cast performances by Mark Hamill, Malcolm McDowell, and John Rhys-Davies stitched together as a single film.
+Wing Commander III: Heart of the Tiger (1994) - the complete FMV cut, with the full Hollywood-cast performances by Mark Hamill, Malcolm McDowell, and John Rhys-Davies.